What is lactose intolerance?

 Lactose overload isn’t the same as lactose intolerance – that is, it isn’t a problem with the production of lactase.
 Rather, lactose overload happens when a baby consumes large amounts of lactose at one time and can’t break it all down.

-- breastfed babies feed frequently and switch breasts before the breasts have been emptied
+- feed frequently and switch breasts before the breasts have been emptied

-- bottle-fed babies drink a lot of milk (this isn’t common).
+And it can happen when bottle-fed babies drink a lot of milk, but this isn’t common.

 If your baby has symptoms of lactose overload, feed him in a position that ensures he gets all the milk from each breast.
 Also, feed from one breast only for a four-hour block before moving onto the other breast for the next four hours.
 If over-feeding is causing the overload, try not to feed more often than every three hours.